Luxury Kitchen Design San Francisco Bay.

 The kitchen is glass enclosed on two ends, first facing the Ocean for view and connection to the breakfast nook and pool loggia.
 At the other end, not shown is the family TV room also separated by glass and shutters and raised to look over the kitchen to the Ocean.

-This house has 6 suites with en suite bathrooms and each room with a wet bars with sinks and refrigerators.
+This house has 6 suites with en suite bathrooms and each room with walk in closets, wet bars with counter sinks and built in refrigerators.

 Classic style.
 Timeless.